skienzmatishun/rippreport/content/p/this-is-a-test/index.md

 ---
-title: "THIS IS A TEST"
+title: THIS IS A TEST
 date: 2021-10-22
-thumbnail: "img/this-is-a-test.jpg"
+thumbnail: img/this-is-a-test.jpg
 tags:
 - Ethics Commission
 - Mabel Amos Trust
 - Albritton
 categories:
 - ethics
 authors:
 - admin
+alttags: "Abstract mask resembling a face, overlaid with black and yellow target markings, symbolizing legal scrutiny and ongoing mo..."
 ---
 The Ripp Report is a consumer organization first, we also maintain a blog site, Face Book sites and a Podcast production.
 The Ripp Report is a not for profit.
 We expose political corruption and file appropriate complaints.

 On Monday the 25th of November, Judge Johnny Hardwick, Circuit Judge, Montgomery County, will hear a STATUS REVIEW on all pending motions, relative to the Writ of Mandamus, I, Francis Paul Ripp, filed October 18th.